Tell me about… the Monarch’s role in a General Election

 Dissolution of Parliament

-When a General Election is set to take place, Parliament needs to be dissolved, which is where the Monarch comes in.
+Following the announcement of a General Election, Parliament needs to be dissolved, which is where the Monarch comes in.
 Dissolution of Parliament is one of their key constitutional duties.

 Charles greeting the Prime Minister at Buckingham Palace.
 (Royal Family)

-Once the decision has been reached to call an election, the Prime Minister seeks an audience with the Monarch at one of their official residences, such as Balmoral, Buckingham Palace and Windsor Castle.
+Once the decision has been reached to call an election, the Prime Minister seeks an audience with the Monarch wherever they are based at that moment; this might be Balmoral or Buckingham Palace.

 Embed from Getty Images